Sintran III

 Sintran III is a real-time, multitasking, multi-user operating system used with Norsk Data minicomputers from 1974.
 Unlike its predecessors Sintran I and II, it was written entirely by Norsk Data, in Nord Programming Language (Nord PL, NPL), an intermediate language for Norsk Data computers.

+History

+Sintran III emerged in pre-release form during 1974 and 1975 as a successor to the two distinct operating systems offered for the Nord-1 and Nord-10 computers: Sintran II for real-time systems and TSS for timesharing systems.
+Sintran III was intended to be a "multi-mode" system that could provide both kinds of the fundamental capabilities of its predecessors.
+Following a number of "usable releases" in 1976 and 1977, also categorised as pre-releases, Norsk Data provided official releases from 1978 onwards.

 Overview

 Sintran was mainly a command-line interface based operating system, though there were several shells which could be installed to control the user environment more strictly, by far the most popular of which was USER-ENVIRONMENT.